kainjow/Mustache/README.md

 ## Run Tests

-For Linux and OS X:
+For *nix:

     make

-For older versions of OS X (e.g. 10.7):
+For OS X:

     make mac